More than 530 council homes are hoped to be built in the forthcoming new neighbourhood in the North East Sector of Crawley.

 The decision was approved by Crawley Borough Council’s Cabinet, which also gave the thumbs up to the development’s name, Forge Wood.

-The homes will be built over the course of the development’s four phases set to begin next year and will be built by the neighbourhood’s developer partners, Taylor Wimpey and Persimmon Homes.
+The homes will be built over the course of the development’s four phases and will be built by the neighbourhood’s developer partners, Taylor Wimpey and Persimmon Homes.